ccustodio99/iLCCD/docs/Ticketing_System_Module.md

 1. Users create tickets specifying category, subject, description, and optional due date.
 2. Tickets are listed on the "My Tickets" page with status tracking and simple editing.
+   Each ticket has a **Details** popup showing audit history like when it was created, updated, escalated, or resolved.
-3. Only the creator may modify or delete their tickets.
+3. Only the creator may modify or archive their tickets.
 4. Tickets requiring maintenance or repairs convert to **Job Orders**.
 5. If materials or tools are needed for the job, the system checks **Inventory**.
 When stock is missing, it automatically creates a linked **Requisition**.
 6. Once a requisition is approved, Inventory is checked again.
 Out‑of‑stock items trigger a **Purchase Order** for the Finance team; otherwise inventory is deducted.